m1ritter/cse15l-lab-reports/week-3.md

 ```
 $ find . -type f -name "chA.txt" -exec rm -f {} \;
 ```
 I did this command with the skill-demo1-data directory open on my VS Code and was able to watch after hitting enter, the ch1.txt file in Abernathy was immediately deleted.
 The same happened for chA.txt in Castro.
-Both of these files were in written_2/non-fiction and although there was nothing on the terminal to indicate any change, I was able to observe the files were immediately deleted.
+Both of these files were in written_2/non-fiction and although there was nothing on the terminal to indicate any change, I was able to observe the files were immediately deleted on my VS Code.
+Furthermore, when I tried to search for the deleted files with "-name", nothing came up on the terminal indicated, again, that it worked!

 The "-type f" indicates I am searching for a file, the "-name" indicates the name of the file I want to delete ("ch1.txt" or "chA.txt") and the "-exec rm -f{}" indicates I want to remove the specified file.
 The single dot after "find" means I am searching in the current directory.
-When I tried to search for the deleted files with "-name", nothing came up on the terminal indicated, again, that it worked!

 I learned that the {} is an essential part of this command that you need to reference the result of the final command.
 The "\" and ";" are used together to terminal the exec command and escape the special character.